 A dual network of institutions corresponds to the network of assets described in the previous subsection.
-To find the network of institutions, for clarity of exposition, we start by considering a shock $d\theta_k$ that affects the net demand of only one institution k, and consider the impact of that shock on any other institution's equity.
+To find the network of institutions, for clarity of exposition, we start by considering a shock $d\theta_k$ that affects only one institution k, and consider the impact of that shock on any other institution's equity.
 This yields an effect for any pair of institutions, leading to an adjacency matrix for institutions.